HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-migration.md

 **Step 6:**
 ![WebSphere Config 6](../_img/haproxy-migration/websphere-config-6.png)

-After the above changes are made, you can append the port `31001` into the request URL.
-The request URL should look like below.
+After the above changes are made, you can append the port the defined dedicated port into the request URL.

+The request URL should look like below (here, `31001` is used for an example).

 The normal request to access the portal:  `https://<host-name>/wps/myportal `